nomemory/neat-sample-databases-generators/README.md

 ## classicmodels (SQL)

-This is a classic schema describing a possible on-line shop.
+This is a classic schema describing a online-shop.

 It's one of the official sample schemas for MySQL.

 ![classicmodels](https://github.com/nomemory/neat-sample-databases-generators/blob/main/assets/classicmodels_schema.png)